makeplane/plane/ENV_SETUP.md

 OPENAI_API_KEY="sk-" # add your openai key here GPT_ENGINE="gpt-3.5-turbo" # use "gpt-4" if you have access
 ​
+# Settings related to Docker
+DOCKERIZED=1  # Deprecated

 # Github
 GITHUB_CLIENT_SECRET="" # For fetching release notes
 ​
-# Settings related to Docker
-DOCKERIZED=1
 # set to 1 If using the pre-configured minio setup
 USE_MINIO=1
 ​